 For achieving its CSR objectives through implementation of CSR Projects, we will allocate / spend an amount, in each financial year.
 The budgetary allocation will be based on the profitability of the Companies and in compliance with the requirements of applicable laws ,to be read along with amendments from time to time (“Annual CSR Budgets”)

 4.1.1 From the Annual CSR Budgets, provisions will be made towards expenditures in one or more of the CSR Projects, on an ongoing basis.

-4.1.2 In addition to the CSR Projects, the Annual CSR Budgets may be utilized for any programme(s) related to the Focus Areas (as set out below), howsoever, in compliance with the Companies Act, 2013 and Companies (Corporate Social Responsibility Policy) Rules, 2014 and any notifications issued thereunder.
+4.1.2 In addition to the CSR Projects, the Annual CSR Budgets may also be utilized for any programme(s) related to the Focus Areas (as set out below), howsoever, in compliance with the Companies Act, 2013 and Companies (Corporate Social Responsibility Policy) Rules, 2014 and any notifications issued thereunder.
 It is hereby clarified that the CSR Projects undertaken pursuant to this Policy shall be based on project/ programme mode, or activities (either new or ongoing), excluding activities undertaken in pursuance of its normal course of business activities.
 One-off events such as marathons/ awards/ charitable contribution/ advertisement/ sponsorships of television programmes etc. would not be qualified as expenditure towards the CSR Projects under this Policy.

 V. OUR FOCUS AREAS

 We support programmes to deliver the essentials to people, communities and areas in need, i.e. food, water and shelter.
 We believe in investing in and collaborating with partners with innovative solutions that help people improve their lives.

 We focus on education, training and economic empowerment programmes and partnerships to connect populations with information and opportunities they need to thrive.
 We believe in investing in partner organisations with real and innovative solutions to persistent problems.